Gretchen Sileo

 Maintaining infrastructure requires investment.
 Faced with uncertain quality degradation, managers choose to invest proactively to prevent failure or reactively to address problems.
 Using a new dataset on drinking water systems, I estimate a dynamic discrete choice model of infrastructure investment.
 Simulations indicate that tightening regulations without financial support increases failures and raises costs.
 Reactive projects enable timely intervention as systems approach noncompliance, reducing disparities stemming from income and size.
 Efficiently restoring compliance for all systems requires expanded proactive investment to maintain quality and an even greater increase in reactive funds to address unexpected failures.

-Phoning Home: The Procurement of Telecommunications for Incarcerated Individuals in the United States with Nathan Miller and Marleen Marra
+The Commission Paradox: Evidence from Prison Telecommunications with Nathan Miller and Marleen Marra

 Technology and Market Power in the Cement Industry with Nathan Miller, Matthew Osborne, and Gloria Sheu